vianneynara/CircleUtilityBot/README.md

 This bot is also used for my personal modules testing.

+### Disclaimer
+The bot is still in early development, there is also no schedule of changes since I work on this project solely for refining my previous discord bot projects.

 ### Features
 - [ ] Moderation
 - [ ] Embed builder